 Within the first 24 hours, your teen will meet with one of our psychiatrists to undergo a psychiatric evaluation; this includes completing a comprehensive mental health evaluation and a review of any current and prospective medications which may be helpful in managing their mental health symptoms.

-Your teen will also meet with our Family Nurse Practitioner, Savanna Klippel, in order to make sure that they do not have any physical medical concerns that need to be addressed.
+Your teen will also meet with our Family Nurse Practitioner, Savanna Klippel, so that the team is aware of any physical medical concerns in order to completely support your child.

 We provide comprehensive clinical programming designed to build your teen up and help them come to terms with the things they’re dealing with.
-The first 24 hours in a new place can be scary and intimidating, but our highly trained clinical staff is there to help guide your teen, and the rest of your family, through this difficult process until it feels like home.
+The first 24 hours in a new place can be scary and intimidating, but our highly trained clinical staff is there to help guide your family, through this difficult process until it feels like home.

 Our schedule was created around the use of evidence-based practices conducted in our peaceful, home-like environment.
 Evidence-based means that a treatment has been researched both from academic and scientific perspectives, and has been proven effective in the treatment of mental health disorders with substance use.

 We offer a full day of group programming while keeping the teen’s specific needs in mind.
 Each day provides a structured curriculum to ensure a productive healing process.
 Individual therapy sessions are held multiple times a week, and teens will have the opportunity to check in with staff throughout the day so that they always have someone to talk to.
 Weekly experiential activities like ropes courses and community social events allow teens to continue being teens while learning and understanding more about themselves.